Breizh

 Top 10 restaurants in North Finistère

-Take advantage of your stay in Finistère to dine in some of the department's finest restaurants!
+Take advantage of your stay in an open-air hotel in Breizh, Finistère, to dine in some of the region's finest restaurants!
 From fresh produce buffets to friendly bistros or gourmet restaurants with panoramic seaside views, the choice is yours!
 Breton produce will delight your taste buds!

 La Corniche